 - The data is refreshed frequently

 An opportunity exists to examine trends from the data we have.
-Keep coming back to this blog for more such analysis, or better yet, sign up for updates to the blog with the form on the right.
+Keep coming back to this blog for more such analysis.